malisper/Clint/README.txt

 Clint.
 There is the procedure "repl", which will start a repl.
 And there is eval-string, which takes a string of the code to be evaluated as an argument.

+Warnings: Currently the Clint symbol "nil" and the empty list are not the same thing.
+Always use the empty list for now.